 - In large bowl, beat egg whites on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.
 Combine the nut mixture, flour, cinnamon and nutmeg; fold into egg whites.
 Cover and refrigerate for 1 hour.

 - On a lightly floured surface, roll dough to 1/4-in. thickness.
 Cut with a floured 2-in. star-shaped cookie cutter.
-Place 1 in. apart on parchment paper-lined baking sheets.
+Place 1 in. apart on parchment-lined baking sheets.

-- Bake at 325° for 9-11 minutes or until edges are lightly browned.
+- Bake at 325° until edges are lightly browned, 9-11 minutes.
 Remove to wire racks to cool.
-Sprinkle with confectioners' sugar.
-Yield: about 6-1/2 dozen.
+If desired, sprinkle with confectioners' sugar.

 Nutrition Facts1 each: 36 calories, 2g fat (0 saturated fat), 0 cholesterol, 2mg sodium, 3g carbohydrate (3g sugars, 0 fiber), 1g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.